michlam/Genshin-Impact-Loadout-Simulator/README.md

 - Deployment
 - Accessibility

-### Phase 2 - Currently in progress
+### Phase 2 - Completed 5/6/25
 For the second phase, I plan introduce key upgrades to security and responsiveness, while adding weapons to the web application core functionality.
 This requires an update to the database schema, backend API, and new frontend pages to be built.
 Finally, I hope to expand the character selection as well.
-- Users can add a weapon to their account
+- Users can view a list of weapons until patch 2.0.
-- Users can assign weapons to characters
+- Users can add characters from until patch 2.0.
-- Users can login with web tokens stored with cookies
+- Users can login with web tokens, with passwords encrypted in the database.
-- Users can responsively resize the web application
+- Users can view the page hosted online.

 ### Phase 1 - Completed 3/3/25
 For the first phase, I plan to start small and only implement the basic teams and characters, with very minimal statistical information.
 The following list summarizes the phase 1 planned features: